3191110276/intro-to-kubernetes/C3_User_Management/README.md

 ## User management

 While Namespaces can separate applications from different users, our account still has access to all Namespaces.
-Thus, if we wanted, we could just deploy to a different Namespace.
-We can create new user accounts to restrict the access to certain resources.
+Let's have a look at how accounts work in Kubernetes, to see what restrictions will be possible.

 ![User Accounts](img/user_accounts.png?raw=true "User Accounts")

-In Kubernetes, there are two types of user accounts: human users and service accounts.
+In Kubernetes, there are two types of user accounts: User Accounts and Service Accounts.
+As the name suggests, user accounts are for human users, while service accounts are for processes running in Pods.
+A user account is global by default and must be unique across all Namespaces.
+Service Accounts are namespaced.
+While we might create user accounts with some form of directory integration, Service Accounts are created directly in Kubernetes.

+Either way, if an account wants to access the Kubernetes API, they will have to go through authentication, authorization, and admission control.

+Service Account creation

+Use Service Account for Pod